Spencer Haywood: Early life

 Haywood was born on April 22, 1949, in Silver City, Mississippi.
-He was born three months after his father died, and had 10 brothers and sisters.
-He grew up in poverty and his family worked as sharecroppers on the Mississippi delta.
+His father died three months before he was born.
+He had 10 brothers and sisters and grew up in poverty on the Mississippi delta where his family worked as sharecroppers.
 He was born at home with a midwife, and never received a birth certificate, his name being written in a family bible to record his birth.
-At age 13, he was the main source of income for his family, earning as little as $2/day or $4/day picking cotton.
-He worked from sunup to sundown, under the eyes of the landowner's overseer.
-He spent a night in jail at age 14, after being falsely charged with threatening to kill a white man.
+At the age of 13, he was the main source of income for his family, earning as little as $2 a day picking cotton.
+He worked from sunrise to sunset, under supervision of the landowner's overseer.
+At the age of 14, he spent a night in jail after being falsely charged with threatening to kill a white man.
 Fearing for his well-being, Haywood's mother sent him to live with his brother in Chicago.

 In 1964, Haywood moved to Detroit, Michigan where he lived with his brother, residing in the Krainz Woods neighborhood.
 He attended Pershing High School, playing under coach Will Robinson.
 In 1966, age 16, at 6 ft, 7 in (2.01 m) and 220 pounds (99.8 kg), he averaged 29 points and 17 rebounds per game for Pershing's basketball team, and was named All-State in basketball.
 As a senior in 1967, now 6 ft, 8 in (2.03 m) tall, Haywood averaged a quadruple double per game: 25.4 points, 13 rebounds, 14 assists, and 12 blocked shots.
 He led the team to the state championship, winning the championship game 90–66.
 It is considered one of the great teams in Michigan high school basketball history; and not only included Haywood, but also future American Basketball Association five-time All-Star Ralph Simpson.